Self-compassion is the single most important life skill that we can possess.

 Self-compassion creates a caring space within you that is free of judgment—a place that sees your hurt and your failures and softens to allow those experiences with kindness and caring.

 For many of us, self-compassion is a brand new concept.

 It is not something that is usually modeled or taught in our childhood or even in our adult lives.

 When our inner voice continually criticizes and berates us we end up feeling worthless, incompetent and insecure, and we often end up in negative cycles of self-sabotage and self-harm.
 However, when our inner voice plays the role of a supportive friend we can – when we notice some personal failing – feel safe and accepted enough to both see ourselves clearly and make the changes needed for us to be healthier and happier.

-Self-compassion is a major component of learning to genuinely appreciate yourself which is part of the Restoration component in The Euphoric Life Journey.
+Self-Compassion is NOT self-indulgence, feeling sorry for the self, or self-pity.
+Self-compassion is a major component of learning to genuinely appreciate yourself which is part of the path to happiness.